junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 # HERNIA (RUPTURE)

 A hernia is an opening or tear in the muscles covering the belly.
 This permits a loop of gut to push through and form a lump under the skin.
 Hernias usually come from lifting something heavy, or straining (as during childbirth).
-Some babies are born with a hernia (see p.
-317).
+Some babies are born with a hernia (see [page 317](#page-317)).
 In men, hernias are common in the groin.
-Swollen lymph nodes (p.
-88) may also cause lumps in the groin.
+Swollen lymph nodes ([page 88](#page-88)) may also cause lumps in the groin.
 However . . .

 A hernia is usually here, and you can feel it with a finger, like this.